ivanitlearning/AWS-Associate-Courses/README.md

 #### 1.2.9.1.
 Namespace

-Container for monitoring data.
+* Container for monitoring data.
-Naming can be anything so long as it's not `AWS/service` such as `AWS/EC2`.
+* Naming can be anything so long as it's not `AWS/service` such as `AWS/EC2`.
-This is used for all metric data of that service
+* This is used for all metric data of that service

 #### 1.2.9.2.
 Metric

-Time ordered set of data points such as:
+Time ordered set of data points for these [default metrics](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/viewing_metrics_with_cloudwatch.html).

-- CPU Usage
+- CPU utilisation
 - Network IN/OUT
-- Disk IO
+- Disk read/writes

+Custom ones can be added.

 This is not for a specific server.
 This could get things from different servers.